asad-ac/web102_prework/README.md

 ## Notes

-* I got stuck with the ternary operator on challenge 6 but got it going.
+* I got stuck with the ternary operator on challenge 6 but got it going by remembering we need to increment the total.

 ## License